Tristan971/kmdah/README.md

    See [dynamically updated](#ssl-termination) Ingress Certificate Secret

 ![Architecture](docs/architecture.svg)

-## Introduction

-Additionally, this document, and kmdah in general, assume prior knowledge of Kubernetes.
-If that is not the case, feel free to ask for help in the
-`#support-md-at-home` channel.

 You can also jump straight into the [examples](docs/examples) and only refer to this document passively if that is your preference.